Auto-Slides: An Interactive Multi-Agent System for Creating and Customizing Research Presentations: Introduction

 Transforming a research paper into effective presentation slides poses several challenges.
 First, there is a fundamental gap between the narrative style of academic writing and the pedagogical logic required for teaching and learning.
 Research papers are typically written to document novelty and rigor, often assuming that readers already possess relevant background knowledge.
-This structure, while suitable for scholarly communication, can be difficult for learners to follow and may obscure the key ideas.
-Educational psychology provides evidence that careful reorganization of content can significantly enhance learning effectiveness.
-For example, Cognitive Load Theory\cite{sweller1988cognitive} suggests that instructional materials should be arranged to reduce extraneous cognitive load, enabling learners to focus their mental resources on essential understanding.
+This structure, while suitable for scholarly communication, can be difficult for learners to follow and may obscure key ideas.
+Educational psychology provides evidence that careful content reorganization can significantly enhance learning effectiveness.
+For example, Cognitive Load Theory\cite{sweller1988cognitive} suggests that instructional materials should be arranged to reduce extraneous cognitive load, enabling learners to focus mental resources on essential understanding.
 Mayer's Multimedia Learning Theory\cite{mayer2009multimedia} further emphasizes that presenting information in a coherent sequence, and combining verbal and visual forms, facilitates comprehension and knowledge retention.
 Drawing on these principles, we design a content reorganization agent that converts the logical flow of a paper into a presentation-oriented narrative.
-Specifically, we adopt a Problem–Method–Result–Conclusion (PMRC) framework to restructure the background, motivation, methodology, and findings of a paper into a format that is easier to follow, thereby helping learners better comprehend and internalize the material.
+Specifically, we adopt a Problem–Method–Result–Conclusion (PMRC) framework to restructure a paper's background, motivation, methodology, and findings into a format that is easier to follow, thereby helping learners comprehend and internalize the material.

 Second, effective learning requires adaptability to diverse learner backgrounds and goals.
 A static set of slides may not be sufficient, as learners differ in their prior knowledge, interests, and the level of detail they require.
 To overcome this limitation, we introduce an interactive editor agent that supports iterative refinement of the automatically generated slides.
 Through natural language dialogue, users can request modifications—for example, adding additional slides on specific concepts or simplifying technical details.
 This interactive capability enables the system to dynamically tailor slide decks to individual learners, ensuring that the generated materials are not only accurate and coherent but also aligned with the user's unique learning needs.